 Stephen G. Peroutka is chairman of the Board of Governors of the National Pro-Life Center.
 An attorney with his own firm, Peroutka and Peroutka Law near Annapolis, Maryland, he is widely known for his philanthropy and commitment to the Gospel of Life.
 In 2006, he received the John Paul II Respect Life award from Cardinal William Keeler, chairman of the Respect Life Committee of the United States Conference of Catholic Bishops.
 Dr. Peroutka is a graduate of Loyola University School of Law and received the Doctor of Humanities, honoris causae, from the Thomas More College of the Liberal Arts in Merrimack, New Hampshire.
 He is founder and CEO of National Pro-Life Radio, the nation’s only all pro-life radio network, and the voice of Face the Truth Coast 2 Coast heard on SiriusXM Satellite Radio’s channel 131 every Sunday, 4:30-5 PM ET.

 Father Frank Pavone is pastoral director of the National Pro-Life Center on Capitol Hill.
-As national director of Priests for Life, Father worked with Reverend Paul Schenck in laying the groundwork for the founding of the National Pro-Life Center.
+As National Director of Priests for Life, Father Frank worked with Father Paul Schenck in laying the groundwork for the founding of the National Pro-Life Center.
 A member of the Board of Directors, he plays a strategic role in the overall mission and ministry of the center and provides spiritual direction to the staff.
 Fr.
 Pavone is a relentless and indomitable voice for the unborn, the incapacitated, the elderly and all victims of the culture of death – renown for the scope and success of his pro-life work.